 - Via a Rented China Phone: Of course, if you want to eliminate all the hassle of the above options, you can also consider renting a phone in China.
 There are services that will mail you a phone to your home that will work the moment you land in China.
 You can rent cheap Android phones or nicer Apple iPhones.

 It’s important to understand that accessing the internet in China is just the first challenge you face.
-Even if you’ve chosen international roaming, once you arrive in China, many of your favorite apps will still be blocked, including everything Google-related.
+Even if you’ve chosen international roaming, once you arrive in China, many of your favorite apps will still be blocked including, as we’ve already discussed, everything Google-related.

 Step 2: Connect to a VPN (Virtual Private Network)

 Ideally, you will setup a VPN prior to arrival in China, since it’s a huge pain to do so once you’ve arrived.
-Take note of that as you read on and consider getting a VPN on your phone or computer right now. (one VPN will give you access to Google in China on both a laptop and phone/tablet).
+Take note of that as you read on and consider getting a VPN on your phone or computer right now.
+A subscription to one VPN will give you access to Google in China on both a laptop and phone/tablet.

 If you’ve never heard of a VPN, you can think of it like a tunnel through a wall (for a more detailed description, see What is a VPN?).
-Even when China has censored everything, a VPN will tunnel through and give you access to Google services like Gmail, Google Maps, Google Search and YouTube in China.
-There’s no need to dive into the specifics of how it work, just know that it’s used by pretty much any expat who lives in China, including me.
+Even when China has censored everything, a VPN will tunnel through and give you access to Google services like Gmail, Google Maps, Google Search and allow you to watch YouTube in China.
+There’s no need to dive into the specifics of how it works, just know that it’s used by pretty much any expat who lives in China, including me.